USB hardware: USB Power Delivery

-In July 2012, the USB Promoters Group announced the finalization of the USB Power Delivery (USB-PD) specification (USB PD rev. 1), an extension that specifies using certified PD aware USB cables with standard USB Type-A and Type-B connectors to deliver increased power (more than 7.5 W) to devices with greater power demands.
+In July 2012, the USB Promoters Group announced the finalization of the USB Power Delivery (USB-PD) specification (USB PD rev. 1), an extension that specifies using certified PD aware USB cables with standard USB Type-A and Type-B connectors to deliver increased power (more than the 7.5 W maximum allowed by the previous USB Battery Charging specification) to devices with greater power demands.
 (USB-PD A and B plugs have a mechanical mark while Micro plugs have a resistor or capacitor attached to the ID pin indicating the cable capability.)
 USB-PD Devices can request higher currents and supply voltages from compliant hosts—up to 2 A at 5 V (for a power consumption of up to 10 W), and optionally up to 3 A or 5 A at either 12 V (36 W or 60 W) or 20 V (60 W or 100 W).
 In all cases, both host-to-device and device-to-host configurations are supported.

 The intent is to permit uniformly charging laptops, tablets, USB-powered disks and similarly higher-power consumer electronics, as a natural extension of existing European and Chinese mobile telephone charging standards.
 This may also affect the way electric power used for small devices is transmitted and used in both residential and public buildings.
 The standard is designed to coexist with the previous USB Battery Charging specification.

-The first Power Delivery specification defined six fixed power profiles for the power sources.
+The first Power Delivery specification (Rev. 1.0) defined six fixed power profiles for the power sources.
 PD-aware devices implement a flexible power management scheme by interfacing with the power source through a bidirectional data channel and requesting a certain level of electrical power, variable up to 5 A and 20 V depending on supported profile.
-The power configuration protocol can use BMC coding over the CC wire if one is present, or a 24 MHz BFSK-coded transmission channel on the VBUS line.
+The power configuration protocol can use BMC coding over the configuration channel (CC) wire if one is present, or a 24 MHz BFSK-coded transmission channel on the VBUS line.